shrinkray/shrinkray-labs/data/blog/new-look-makerspace-website-bigfablab.md

 ---
-title: "A new look for a makerspace website: the bigfablab"
+title: "A new look for a makerspace website: the BiG Fab Lab"
 description: "A fresh and modern look for a makerspace website."
 excerpt: "The BiG Fab Lab is much needed resource in this time supporting a larger entrepeneural community.
 The project continues to grow and I am proud to be a part of it."
 date: "2023-05-12"